Ibrahim Boubacar Keïta: President of Mali

+2020 coup

 An opposition movement coalesced against Keïta's presidency and its acquiescence to the presence of French troops in the country.
 This movement gained international visibility through mass demonstrations organized by the June 5 Movement – Rally of Patriotic Forces (M5-RFP), continuing throughout 2020 despite the coronavirus pandemic and police repression.
 On 18 August 2020, Keïta and Cissé were arrested by mutinying soldiers in a coup d'état.
 The next day, Keïta dissolved parliament and announced his resignation, saying he wanted "no blood to be spilled" to keep him in power.
 He was released from custody on 27 August according to a junta spokesman.

 Personal life and death

-Keïta was married to Keïta Aminata Maiga, who was the First Lady of Mali while Keïta was in office as President, and had four children.
+Keïta was married to Keïta Aminata Maiga, who was the first lady of Mali while Keïta was in office as president, and had four children.
 His son Karim is a member of the National Assembly and married to a daughter of Issaka Sidibé, President of the National Assembly.

 He died in his home in Bamako on 16 January 2022, thirteen days before his 77th birthday.